southworks/amazon-lex-happybirthday-bamboohr-slack-bot/README.md

 ## Architecture diagram

-You can see the architecture that we used to make the birthday bot work in the following diagram:
+You can see the architecture, that we used to make the birthday bot work, in the following diagram:

 ![Architecture diagram](./images/birthday-bot.jpg)